Jomy10/RMMV-plugins/README.md

 <details>
   <summary>Details</summary>

-  Add \<companion\> to the note of an event
+  Add `<companion>` to the note of an event

   #### Additional comments
   - `FollowFrequency: <value>` the frequency with which an event will search for a path to the player in milliseconds
-  - `WandeerFrequency: <value>` the frequency with which an event will search for another spot around the player to wander to milliseconds (set to -1 to disable wandering)
+  - `WanderFrequency: <value>` the frequency with which an event will search for another spot around the player to wander to milliseconds (set to -1 to disable wandering)

   You can use Game_Event.companion in scripting to access the companion object.
   - `Game_Event.companion.abortMovement()` will stop all movement of the companion.